This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Knee bursitis is inflammation of the bursa in your knee.
 The bursa is a fluid-filled sac that acts as a cushion between a bone and a tendon.
 A tendon is a cord of strong tissue that connects muscles to bones.

-What causes knee bursitis?
+What increases my risk for knee bursitis?

 - An injury, such as a fall